-- 3 Translate the Polish parts of the sentences into English. - 1 She fell out with two of her best friends, but she soon (pogodziła się z obojgiem)

-them.
-2 Carrie is (zdruzgotana, bo Ted zerwał) with her last week.

-- 3 Some of the girls in my class (uwielbiają rozsiewać plotki) but I don't. - (Jutro o tej porze), I'll be 4 preparing for my date with James. - 55 Both of my brothers are good at maths, so (każdy z nich) can help me with my homework. - ∑63 | hope | (zaprzyjaźnię się z wieloma osobami) by the time I leave my new school. - $\frac{37}{3}$ My sister is getting divorced and it's very painful for her, so I must (wspierać ją w trudnych chwilach). - ≥Both of my sisters - (są zadurzone) on the same guy. $\leq 9 \leq$ After breaking up, - (większość par nie pozostaje) friends.
+- 3 Translate the Polish parts of the sentences into English.
+Suggested answers: - 1 She fell out with two of her best friends, but she soon made up with both of (pogodziła się z obojgiem) them. - 2 Carrie is devastated because Ted broke up / split up (zdruzgotana, bo Ted zerwał) with her last week. - 3 Some of the girls in my class love spreading rumours (uwielbiają rozsiewać plotki) but I don't. - 4 This time tomorrow (Jutro o tej porze), I'll be preparing for my date with James. - 253 Both of my brothers are good at maths, so either of them (każdy z nich) can help me with my homework. - \$6\$ I hope I will have made many friends (zaprzyjaźnię się z wieloma osobami) by the time I leave my new school. - My sister is getting divorced and it's very painful for her, so I must support her through this difficult time (wspierać ją w trudnych chwilach). - 8 Both of my sisters have a crush (są zadurzone) on the same guy. - After breaking up, most couples don't remain (większość par nie pozostaje) friends.

-44 Complete the second sentence so that it means the same as the first.
-Use the words given without changing their forms.

-1 6 pm always means a basketball game for me.
+- Complete the second sentence so that it means the same as the first.
+Use the words given without changing their - 1 6 p.m. always means a basketball game for me.
 Tomorrow too.

-Tomorrow at 6 pm I

-2 My mum doesn't fancy giving big parties and my dad agrees.

-giving big parties.
-FANCIES

-- 3 I have three sisters.
-They aren't dating at the moment. dating at the moment.
-OF - 4 They'll fight and make up three times between now and Sunday.

-They. three times by Sunday.
-FOUGHT

-- 5 I'd love to have somebody famous in the family.
-I'd love famous.
-RELATED - 6 My fiancé spent his childhood in Scotland. in Scotland.
-BROUGHT My fiancé - 7 Readers of my blog might think that I'm lonely, but it's not true.
-Readers of my blog might that I'm lonely, but it's not true.
+Tomorrow at 6 p.m.
+I will be playing basketball.
+BE - 2 My mum doesn't fancy giving big parties and my dad - Neither of my parents fancies giving big parties.
+FANCIES - 3 I have three sisters.
+They aren't dating at the moment.
+None of my three sisters is/are dating at the moment.
+OF - 4 They'll fight and make up three times between now and Sunday. - They will have fought and made up three times by Sunday.
+FOUGHT - 5 I'd love to have somebody famous in the family.
+I'd love to be related to somebody famous.
+RELATED - 6 My fiancé spent his childhood in Scotland.
+My fiancé was brought up in Scotland.
+BROUGHT - 7 Readers of my blog might think that I'm lonely, but it's not true. - Readers of my blog might be under the impression / have/get the impression that I'm lonely, but it's not true.
 IMPRESSION - 8 Vicky and Leo are engaged since last Sunday.
-Vicky Leo last Sunday.
+Vicky got engaged to Leo last Sunday.
 GOT - 9 Why do you always criticise my friends?
 It's so annoying!
-Why my friends?
+Why are you always criticising my friends?
 ARE